sodaliterocks/sodalite/README.md

 #### LFS

-There is an LFS submodule located at `./lfs`.
+An LFS submodule is located at `./lfs`.
 It's important to note this is not hosted on GitHub, but [Zio Git](https://git.zio.sh) &mdash; a server we control &mdash; as GitHub's LFS allowances are tight ([only 1GiB bandwidth and storage](https://docs.github.com/en/repositories/working-with-files/managing-large-files/about-storage-and-bandwidth-usage)).

 Any issues regarding the LFS should be submitted to [sodaliterocks/sodalite on GitHub](https://github.com/sodaliterocks/sodalite).
 Currently, as Zio Git does not allow for arbitrary sign-ups, PRs cannot be directly submitted.